Maree Ellis & Patrick Faulconer – (Arboriculturists NSW), Treenet Symposium, Adelaide, 2nd September 2004

 The 45 degree rule has led to increased public fear of trees.
 There are now demands for the removal of trees on neighbours’ property and on public land.

 For example, seven roadside Corymbia maculata (Spotted Gums), remnant native trees, were recently removed.
-These trees had been professionally assessed for Council and were found to be in good health and have good structure.
+These trees had been professionally assessed for Council and were found to be in good health and have a good structure.

 The applicant’s reasons for requesting removal included – potential to obscure their caravan showroom and potential for damage to caravans.

-Contrary to the arborist’s report, to Council staff recommendations, to objections submitted by the public, Council gave approval for removal of all the Spotted Gum trees.
+Contrary to the arborist’s report, to Council staff recommendations, to objections submitted by the public, Council gave approval for the removal of all the Spotted Gum trees.
 The applicant will replace them with palm trees and turf.